The gig economy is not new, and it’s not a result of the pandemic, either.

 As you can see, there is lots of opportunity to create a lifestyle business.

-In all seriousness, the E-Commerce website revenue type you choose will be a pivotal choice, that will be reliant on your ability to follow a marketable strategy, so pick cautiously.
+In all seriousness, the E-Commerce website revenue type you choose will be a pivotal choice, that will be reliant on your ability to be consistent and follow a marketable strategy, so pick cautiously.

 Thanks for reading